 Writing Fellows.
 Each seminar section of CC 102 has been assigned a graduate Writing Fellow who is available to consult with you about your assignments at any stage of the writing process and to help you work toward the course goals listed above.
-In Spring 2017, the Fellows are:
+At www.bu.edu/core/writing, you can find a list of Writing Fellows for the current semester, along with their contact information and instructions for making an appointment with your assigned Writing Fellow.